 Getting ThereThe peak can either be climbed with a guide, independent by hiring a vehicle, or independent by using public transportation.
 Renting a vehicle and going independent isn’t going to save that much money unless you have a big group since hiring a guiding service is only marginally more.
 Riding the bus may be the best option of you opt to go independent and have several days to spare.
 The peak is in a remote area, but is still pretty easy to reach, at least when compared to other peaks in the Atacama.
 Other than dodging eruptions, getting to basecamp is the hard part.
 The climb itself is very easy for a mountain of this elevation.
 No guide is needed for the climb, but they are useful in finding the correct road to the trailhead.

 Even if you don’t use a guide, you may want to check with them for current road and eruption status, though they don’t always have updated conditions.
 Not many outfitters head out to Ubinas, but one that does is Zarate.
 You can also book around Arequipa at places like Tambo Viejo.
-Two links are below:
+Some links are below:

 Independent by Driving

 Finding the correct road to basecamp can be a real challenge in the desert with few landmarks.
 You had better also have a good map and a 4wd.

 The road to the village of Ubinas starts at Arequipa Peru (which is served by several buses and flights daily).
 You will head north out of town and on the “highway” between El Misti and Pichu Pichu.
 Once you leave Arequipa, its dirt roads all the way.
 Make sure to have a full tank of gas!

 The main road goes past the village of Chihuata and to Laguna Salinas which is a salt flat, a mud flat, or a lake depending on the year and season.
 There are often flamingoes all over the place if you are there the right year/season.
 There are many roads all over the place, but luckily there are signs pointing the way to the town of Ubinas.
 Follow the signs to the town.